juanantonio284/my_python_notes/abstraction.md

 <!-- section 10.1 -->

-An **abstract data type** is a set of objects and the operations on those objects.
-These are bound together so that programmers can pass an object from one part of a program to another, and in doing so provide access not only to the data attributes of the object but also to operations that make it easy to manipulate that data.
+An **abstract data type** ["abstract" qualifies the main noun "data type"] is a set of objects and the operations on those objects.
+Examples of data types are: integers, lists, floats, strings, and dictionaries

+(Objects and operations are bound together so that programmers can pass an object from one part of a program to another, and in doing so provide access not only to the data attributes of the object but also to operations that make it easy to manipulate that data.)

 The specifications of those operations define an **interface** between the abstract data type and the rest of the program.
 The interface defines the behavior of the operations—what they do, but not